spych

 spych multi --agents claude codex --listen-duration 8

-Multi-agent CLI Parameters
+Multi-agent CLI Flags

 | Flag | Default | Description |